Should My Bilingual Family Drop a Language? 6 Reasons To Quit

 Is speaking a minority language still worth the effort?

-Even if you’re fluently multilingual, raising bilingual kids can be a complicated feat.
-Many parents have confessed to me that the day-to-day downsides overshadow the benefits of being bilingual.
+Raising bilingual kids can be complicated, even if you’re fluently multilingual.
+Many parents have confessed that the day-to-day downsides overshadow the benefits of being bilingual.

 Sunk-cost effect: why it’s so hard to drop a language